-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
-At K -State, approximately 48% of students took out student loans averaging $6,650 a year.
-That adds up to $26,600 over four years for those students.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+At K -State, approximately 45% of students took out student loans averaging $6,849 a year.
+That adds up to $27,396 over four years for those students.

-The student loan default rate at K -State is 4.9%.
+The student loan default rate at K -State is 3.7%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

 |Address:||919 Mid-Campus Drive, Anderson Hall, Manhattan, KS 66506|